-The US hit a record 7-day average of new Covid-19 cases as hospitals are further strained - Local News 8
+The US hit a record 7-day average of new COVID-19 cases as hospitals are further strained - Local News 8

 “I don’t think we can wait for the state’s new restrictions to go into effect later this month,” Farnitano said Friday.
 “We must act swiftly to save as many lives as we can.
 This is an emergency.”

-The Bay Area’s not alone.
-On Saturday, officials in the San Joaquin Valley region — made up of a dozen counties home to more than 4 million people in central California — announced stay-at-home orders that will go into effect Sunday evening after the region’s ICU capacity dipped below 15%.
+By Saturday, officials in the San Joaquin Valley region — made up of a dozen counties home to more than 4 million people in central California — announced stay-at-home orders that will go into effect Sunday evening after the region’s ICU capacity dipped below 15%.
+The state’s Department of Public Health confirmed a similar order would take effect at the same time in Southern California, where ICU availability fell to 12.5% on Saturday.

-Southern California is reporting just 13.1% ICU availability, and the state Department of Health confirmed Saturday morning that if the region remained under 15% after Saturday, new restrictions could go into effect Sunday evening.

-The Southern California region includes five of the state’s most populated counties — Los Angeles, San Diego, Orange, Riverside and San Bernardino.
+There are 11 counties in the Southern California region, including five of the state’s most populated counties — Los Angeles, San Diego, Orange, Riverside and San Bernardino.
+Roughly 23 million people live in the region.

 “It really is time for us to pull back on the activity and see if we can turn this thing around before hospitals get overwhelmed,” said Dr. Robert Wachter, chairman of the department of medicine at University of California, San Francisco, pointing out California has had a “better than average performance” throughout the pandemic.